TobikoData/sqlmesh/docs/guides/scheduling.md

         for dag in sqlmesh_airflow.dags:
             globals()[dag.dag_id] = dag

     The example above uses `spark` as the engine of choice.
 Other engines can be configured instead by providing a corresponding string as an argument to the `SQLMeshAirflow` constructor.
-Supported strings are `"spark"`, `"databricks"`, `"snowflake"`, `"bigquery"` and `"redshift"`.
+Supported strings are `"spark"`, `"databricks"`, `"snowflake"`, `"bigquery"`, `"redshift"` and `"trino"`.
 See the [Airflow Cluster Configuration](../integrations/airflow.md#airflow-cluster-configuration) for full list of arguments and their descriptions.

 After setup is completed, the `sqlmesh_janitor_dag` DAG should become available in the Airflow UI when filtered by the `sqlmesh` tag: